 Hundreds of large mammal species died in the last major extinction event, during the period of transition from the last glaciation to the present interglacial period, about 30,000 to 5,000 years ago.

 We are researching the cause of megfauna extinction looking at the effects of

-Until recently we have concentrated on species from Europe and northern Asia, plus some from North America, focusing on:
+We are concentrating on species from Europe and northern Asia, plus some from North America, focusing on:

 Other collaborators at the University of Southampton are collating thousands of archaeological records of human presence over the same period, to establish if range shrinkage or extinction of the mammals was related to the spread and density of prehistoric humans.

 We have found that for many species the dramatic shifts of vegetation as the last ice age came to an end had major effects on their ranges, often ultimately shrinking them down to small, vulnerable populations, and left them vulnerable to human predation.